kevintpeng/Learn-Something-Every-Day/UWaterloo/STAT 206 - Statistics for Software Engineering - University of Waterloo.md

 **Interval Estimation**:
 - using relative likelihood, the 100p% **likelihood interval** for &theta; says that for 0 ≤ p ≤ 1, the 10% likelihood nterval (p = 0.1•100 = 10%) says that any &theta; in this interval is at least 10% of L(&theta;-hat). *It's the interval of all &theta; values that are at least p% of the optimal value*
-- the x **confidence interval** says that x% of all samples we choose will
+- the x **confidence interval** says that x% of all samples we choose will compute a theoretical confidence  interval that contains the actual unknown parameter.
+  - with known &sigma;, then by Central Limit Theorem, Z = X-bar - &mu;/(&sigma;/n<sup>1/2</sup>), and &mu;<sub>X-bar</sub> = &mu; and &sigma;<sub>X-bar</sub> = &sigma;/n^(1/2) we can construct a confidence interval for &mu; by subbing in our value for Z, using the z-table to compute the probability, then isolating X-bar to find the interval.
+  - with unknown population &sigma;, a random sample from a normal distribution has a sample distribution of T = X-bar - &mu;/(S/n^(1/2)), with n-1 degrees of freedom.
+S is the sample standard deviation.
+Now we use the t-table to calculate the to find the bounds of the interval given a desired probability of confidence, then isolate for the parameter.
+  - by convention, for any population distribution, a sample n ≥ 30, we can replace &sigma; with s and the confidence interval x-bar ± z* • s/n^(1/2) can be used

 ### Central Tendency
 the degree of clustering of values of a statistical distribution
 - arithmetic mean is `(1/n)∑(yi)` for 1 ≤ i ≤ n